Pylons/pyramid/docs/api/request.rst

          return {'text':'Value that will be used by the renderer'}

      Mutations to this response object will be preserved in the response sent to the client after rendering.
+For more information about using ``request.response`` in conjunction with a renderer, see :ref:`request_response_attr`.

      Non-renderer code can also make use of request.response instead of creating a response "by hand".
 For example, in view code::